Doki54TR/privacy-policy/README.md

 The game does not store or transmit any user logs or activity data.

 ## 3. Contact Us
-If you have any questions about this Privacy Policy, please contact us at: [E-posta Adresini Buraya Yaz]
+If you have any questions about this Privacy Policy, please contact us at: dokiradze2004@gmail.com